CSC207-UofT/course-project-the-frank-lloyd-bytes/phase1_documentation/Phase1 Specification.md

 Once this information is entered, the user can now login and use the app with the user information they just registered.

 ### GUI:
-The main menu GUI displays TCard information of the user in the centre of the screen:
+The main menu GUI displays TCard information and QR Code of the user in the centre of the screen:
+TCARD:
 - UTORid
 - Legal name
 - ID number
 - Photo ID (if one has been provided)
+QR CODE:
+- Status
+- Year
+- Department

 At the bottom of the screen, there is a bar displaying the following options:
 - Account Menu